-A massive dam was built on the Nile close to Aswan in the 1960's and the resulting lake flooded some 5,250 sq kilometres of the Nile valley creating one of the largest manmade lakes in the world.
-It’s hard to comprehend how big Lake Nasser really is, an example comes to mind.
-The flying distance between London Heathrow airport and Cairo airport in Egypt is 3,511km – the shoreline of Lake Nasser is 7,844km twice that distance!
+In the 1960's a huge dam was built on the Nile close to Aswan in southern Egypt; the resulting lake flooded some 5,250 sq. kilometres of the Nile valley creating one of the biggest manmade lakes in the world.
+It’s hard to comprehend how big Lake Nasser really is; for example, the flying distance between London Heathrow airport and Cairo airport is 3,524km – the shoreline of Lake Nasser is 7,844km twice that distance!

-Lake Nasser is a vast body of water located in the middle of the largest and driest desert on our planet; a magical wilderness of stunning desert scenery, the shoreline a variety of desert landscapes, hilly and rugged, or desert dunes and sandy freshwater beaches creating an atmosphere of tranquillity, vastness and adventure
+Imagine a vast body of fresh water located in the middle of the largest and driest desert on our planet.
+A magical wilderness of stunning desert scenery, the shoreline a variety of desert landscapes, hilly and rugged, or with desert dunes cascading on to sandy freshwater beaches creating an atmosphere of vastness and adventure.

-Over 100 species of birds have been recorded on the lake which is also an important staging point for migrant and over-wintering birds.
+Over 100 resident species of birds have been recorded on the lake which is also an important staging point for migrant and over-wintering birds.
 During the autumn and spring months millions of birds pass across the lake following the Nile River on their annual migrations between the continents of Europe, Asia and Africa.
 These bird populations have created a food chain with an impressive variety of mammals and reptiles.
-In many areas, crocodiles and monitor lizards make their home; other types of wildlife include Dorcas gazelle, jackals, desert fox, and various smaller desert mammals.
+In many areas, crocodiles and monitor lizards make their home; other types of wildlife include Dorcas gazelle, jackals, desert fox, and various smaller desert mammals can also be found.

 There are also several important Nubian archaeological sites which have been dismantled block by block and moved to higher ground when the lake inundated the Nile Valley.
 The most notable are the temples of Abu Simbel, built by the Pharaoh Ramses II in 1200 BC; four immense statues of Ramses address the lake, designed as a show of strength, an awesome sentinel watching over any boats sailing into the Pharaoh’s lands.